Michael Green, MS, MPP

 Pollution Prevention Director

 Sue is leading CEH’s Healthy Energy campaign in California.
-She is collaborating with Global Community Monitor (GCM) on a project to empower grassroots communities fighting oil and gas development by training them on how to monitor and document air pollutants in their neighborhoods.
+She is collaborating with the Central California Environmental Justice Network (CCEJN) on a project to empower grassroots communities fighting oil and gas development by training them on how to monitor and document air pollutants in their neighborhoods.
 She is also educating and engaging health professionals in California around the health risks of fracking, and oil and gas development with the goal of enlisting them to become advocates for clean energy solutions.
 Sue received a B.A. degree in environmental science from Barnard College, Columbia University and completed a double-masters program at University of California Berkeley’s Goldman School of Public Policy and the Graduate School of Public Health, where she was a recipient of the prestigious Switzer Environmental Fellowship.